truenas/middleware/docs/userguide/truenas_network.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Before** creating a link aggregation, double-check that no interfaces have been manually configured in `Network --> Interfaces --> View Interfaces`.
 If any
-configured interfaces exist, delete them as lagg creation will fail if any interfaces are manually configured.
+configured interfaces exist, delete them as
+**lagg creation will fail if any interfaces are manually configured**.

 :numref:`Figure %s: Creating a lagg Interface <lagg4>` shows the configuration options when adding a lagg interface using `Network --> Link Aggregations --> Create Link Aggregation`.